Speaking Up About Hate

 It’s easy for me to ask a whale, a snake, a cat, or a person who is “like me”, “What is it like to be you?”
-It’s much harder to do that with someone I’m afraid of…someone I dislike..someone who hates me simply because of my gender or my sexual preference or my nationality.
+It’s much harder to do that with someone I’m afraid of…someone I dislike..someone who hates me simply because of my gender or my sexual orientation or my nationality.

 What would it be like if we did this with each other, with our human family?
 Instead of calling each other names, shaming each other, trading insults, attacking each other with verbal and physical violence, what would it be like if we stopped, took a breath, or several, and asked this question?
 “Why do you hate?
 What and who do you love?
 What has brought you to this place in your life?
 What are you afraid of?
 What is your perspective?”

 What if we really, really tried to understand each other…out of genuine curiosity, respect, and willingness to open our minds and our hearts?
 What kind of world could we create?